Last updated 20th May, 2025

 Large open plan - around 4m | £1,750 | 2 days |

-Along with the cost of removing an internal wall are some additional costs that you want to consider in your budget.
+Along with the cost of removing an internal wall, there are other areas to consider in your budget.
 The first being your permission costs, especially if you plan to remove a load-bearing wall as this will require you to apply for a building notice.
-The price for this may vary depending on your location, although the typical cost is around £390 for projects of less than 10 square metres.
+The price may vary depending on your location, although the typical cost for projects of less than 10 square metres is around £390.

-You will also need to pay for a building inspection, which is typically priced at £260 for a council-appointed inspector or you can find your own private inspector.
+You will also need to pay for a building inspection, which is usually around £260 for a council-appointed inspector, alternatively you can find a private inspector yourself.

-Another important legal consideration, especially if you live in a terraced or semi-detached home is that the party wall is effectively jointly owned so any changes will be subject to a party wall agreement.
+Another important legal consideration, especially if you live in a terraced or semi-detached home, is the party wall is considered as jointly owned.
+As such, any changes will be subject to a party wall agreement.
 This will involve hiring a qualified surveyor who usually charges around £120 to £250 per hour.

-Cutting into a party wall requires even more structural checks and associated fees, plus any damage made to the other side of the wall will need to be fixed at your expense.
+Cutting into a party wall requires even more structural checks and associated fees.
+Plus in the event of any damage to the other side of the wall, this will requiring fixing at your expense.

 If you have removed the wall to accommodate a door, then you need to budget for hanging your doors.
 This will, of course, depend on the materials used, for example, an internal softwood is one of the cheapest options costing around £40 to hang, while a hardwood door would be priced at £70.

 Another furnishing cost is flooring, especially if you have chosen to open up the area by knocking down a wall.
 You could simply add flooring in the unfurnished room to keep your costs low or have a brand new floor installed throughout.
-The price of flooring will vary massively, depending on the materials you use, although the most popular options include solid wood (£15 to £80 per m2), tile, laminate (£5.50 to £20 per m2) and carpet (£12 to £60 per m2).
+The most popular options include solid wood (£15 to £80 per m²), tile, laminate (£5.50 to £20 per m²) and carpet (£12 to £60 per m²).

-After the wall has been removed, you may want to consider the repositioning costs, such as moving your radiators which may involve the help of a professional plumber who usually charges around £150 to move a radiator which is normally a 2-hour job.
+After the wall has been removed, you may want to consider if you need the help of a professional plumber to reposition your radiators, which can cost around £150 for a 2-hour job.

-You can keep costs down if radiators can be moved to existing pipework, however, in some case, you may need completely new pipework which is estimated at £3.50 per square metre.
-You may also want to hire an electrician to reposition your light switches and sockets.
+You can keep costs down if radiators can be moved to existing pipework, but in the event new pipework is needed the average cost is estimated at £3.50 per square metre.
+You may also need to hire an electrician to move your light switch socket.
 The typical rate for this around £100 to £150 a day, although this may depend on the contractor you choose and the difficulty of the job.

 Waste removal is another important cost, especially if you plan to get rid of it yourself.
 To do this, you will need to hire a skip which usually costs around £170 to £270 for a 6-yard skip and £200 to £340 for an 8-yard skip.
 Although the price will vary depending on the size skip you need.

-Individual Costs For Hiring a Company To Remove a 4m Load-Bearing Wall - Total Cost: £1,750
+Individual Costs For Hiring a Company To Remove a 4m Load-Bearing Wall: £1,750

-Most builders charge around £150 to £250 per day and will always work in pairs, especially on jobs such as this, which usually take around 1 to 2 days, including RSJ insertions.
-You may also require the help of a structural engineer who you can hire to calculate the required strength of an RSJ.
-They will usually charge around £50 to £90 per hour.
+The majority of builders charge around £150 to £250 per day and will often work in pairs, especially when knocking down internal walls, which usually take around 1 to 2 days, including RSJ insertions.
+You may also require the help of a structural engineer (at a charge of around £50 to £90 per hour who is able to calculate the required strength of an RSJ.

-You will also need a plasterer to come in and finish the job, who will expect around £150 to £250 per day.
+Once completed, you may need a plasterer to finish off the job, costing around £150 to £250 per day.
 The time spent on plastering the room will depend on its size, although the average time frame is around 6 to 12 hours for a single or double doorway and up to 1 day for an open plan doorway or archway.

-Many wonder how to tear down a wall in their home, so here is a guide to help you understand the process.
+People often wonder how to knock down a wall between two rooms, so here is a guide to help you understand the process.

-To knock through an internal load-bearing wall between an existing dining room/kitchen and a front room or lounge, an initial inspection is required by a builder to check electrics, pipework and the load.
+To knock through an existing wall between kitchen and dining room for example, an initial inspection is required by a builder to check electrics, pipework and the load.
 This is usually followed by an inspection by a structural engineer.

 This can cost anywhere from £200 for a single check and £600 for multiple visits.
 During the inspection, they will assess the wall and calculate the correct rating for the load-bearing joist that will support the upper floor (the RSJ or lintel beam).

 Before the wall is removed, all personal items, small furniture and decorations should be removed to prevent dust-build-up.
-Plastic sheets will be placed on large furniture, the floor, and hung on walls to prevent dust debris.
+Plastic sheets will be placed on large furniture and the floor and hung on walls to prevent dust debris.
 Some contractors may use zip walls to protect doorways and other rooms from dust interference, making sure that only one doorway is used to enter and exit.

 Once wall demolition has been approved by building control, a supporting RSJ beam must be fitted to support the roof structure.
 If you live in a terrace or semi-detached home, where new beams will need to be installed in a party wall adjacent to your neighbour, you may need to speak to a surveyor who will advise you on the legal process for this.

-Once all approval is confirmed, the wall can then be removed starting with the plaster, then the wall panels which can be removed by drilling or by hand.
+Once all is approved, the wall can then be removed starting with the plaster, followed by the wall panels which can be removed by hand or with a drill.
 A header will then be implemented to hold the weight of the joist once the rest of the wall structure is removed.

-After all the demolition is complete, all dust will be removed using an extractor or a hoover.
-Materials will also be removed and put into a skip.
-They will either be taken to your local waste recycling centre of the materials are fairly new they can be used for another building project in your home.
+After the wall is removed, any dust will be cleared by using an extractor or a hoover.
+Any excess materials will also be put into a skip, which will then be taken to your local waste recycling centre or if the materials are fairly new they can be used for another building project in your home.

 There may also be additional work needed such as moving electrical sockets or wiring, moving radiators and associated plumbing, removing/replacing flooring/carpets, and painting & decorating to finish the room.

-You may also find that the light switch positions and the lights themselves are no longer optimal and will need also need moving.
-New flooring will be needed too so budget for carpets or laminate etc.
+You may also find that the lights and light switches are no longer in a suitable position and will need also need moving and don't forget to budget for new flooring.

-Several factors may affect the cost of removing a load-bearing wall, including the size of the job, as the bigger the job, the more costly it is.
-So, if you want to knock through a wall to create a more open space, this can cost up to £1,750 while a single doorway is usually priced at around £1,250.
+Several factors can affect the cost of removing a load-bearing wall, especially depending on the scale of the job.
+For example, knocking down a wall between two rooms to create a more open space can cost up to £1,750, while installing a single doorway typically costs around £1,250.

-You will also need to assess the costs of installing a rolled steel joist (RSJ), which is used to hold up the structure during demolition.
+Another consideration is the cost of installing a rolled steel joist (RSJ), which is required to support the structure during demolition.

-If you’re only planning to knock through a wall to accommodate a 1-metre single doorway, then you should expect to pay a material cost of £800, while a large open plan measuring 4 metres may cost up to £950.
-The costs will depend on the type of RSJ you choose, as some beams are thicker than others.
+If you’re only planning to knock through a wall for a 1-metre single doorway, you should expect to pay a material cost of £800.
+Whereas for a larger open-plan space, the cost could rise to £950.
+The final price will depend on the type of RSJ selected, as thicker beams tend to be more expensive.

-You may also want to consider levelling out your floor, especially in an old house, where the two-floor levels either side of the wall now removed may not quite match.
-This normally costs around £10 to £200 per square metre depending on the materials used.
+If you're working with an older house, you may also need to level out your floor, as the levels on either side of the removed wall may not match perfectly.
+This typically costs between £10 and £200 per square metre, depending on the materials used.

 You will also need to look into redecorating costs, especially on your walls, although prices for this vary massively depending on the type of room, the size, materials and labour costs.

-Say, for instance, you have removed a wall to expand your living room, you may want to wallpaper the whole room which could cost around £175 to £600 for material and labour costs, depending on the paper you opt for.
+Say, for instance, you have removed a wall to expand your kitchen and dining room, you may want to wallpaper the room which could cost around £175 to £600 for material and labour costs, depending on the paper you opt for.

 If you’re on a budget, you may want to paint instead, the price ranges anywhere between £150 to £500 for a professional painter and decorator to do the job but this could be a job that you do yourself if you are capable.

-It is possible to remove an internal wall yourself; however, when it comes to demolishing a load-bearing wall, you may want to instruct experts to ensure no mistakes are made.
-This involves bringing in a structural engineer who will work out the positioning of the support beam to ensure the structure remains intact.
+It is possible to bring the cost of removing a load bearing wall down by doing it yourself.
+However, you may want to bring in a structural engineer who will work out the positioning of the support beam to ensure the structure remains intact.

 You should then employ a professional builder to install an RSJ and conduct the demolition work.
 By employing professionals to do the job, you can rest assured knowing that everything will be completed as it should within the correct legal provisions.
-It will also help you to reduce your costs in the long run, as a professional job will last longer and also prevent any extra costs related to structural complications.
+It will also help reduce how much it costs in the long run, as a professional job knocking down a wall will help prevent any extra costs related to structural complications.

-There are some jobs that you can complete yourself, such as covering the room with protective plastic to minimise dust debris.
-You should also try to wear a dust mask, protective goggles and sensible clothing before tackling any small jobs.
+There are some apects that you can easily complete yourself, such as covering the room with protective plastic to minimise dust debris.
+Although, you should also try to wear a dust mask, protective goggles and sensible clothing before tackling any small jobs.

 This could include removing the plaster, masonry and skirting boards.
-This will require you to use a hammer and chisel, although if you are removing a big wall, you may want to invest in a drill that will ensure the job gets done quickly.
+This will require you to use a hammer and chisel or you may want to invest in a drill that will ensure the job gets done quickly.

 Planning permission is not typically required to remove a load-bearing wall, as it falls under permitted developments rights, except for listed buildings.
 If you do live in a listed building, you would be required to pay around £200 to apply for permission.

-To remove a load-bearing wall, you will need to apply for a building notice through your local authority, which can cost up to £650 to apply along with an inspection for a project under 10 square metres.
+You will need to apply for a building notice through your local authority for load bearing wall removals, which can cost up to £650 to apply for an inspection of a project under 10 square metres.

-If consent is given, you will receive a building notice which will allow you to start removing the wall with the help of a structural engineer, although this is not a legal requirement it is the preferred option, as it ensures the work meets all building regulations.
+If consent is given, you will receive a building notice which will allow you to start removing the wall, which preferably should be done so with the help of a structural engineer for load-bearing walls.
+However, a professional engineer is not a legal requirement, but it does ensure the work meets all building regulations.

-Once all work is complete, you must inform the building control body who will then issue a completion certificate, which will confirm the changes to your property.
+Once the work is complete, you must inform the building control body who will then issue a completion certificate, which will confirm the changes to your property.

 To speed up the process, you can obtain a regularisation certificate, which involves certifying building work after it is complete.
-This typically costs around £300 to £500, and building regulations approval will be given within 8 weeks if the unauthorised work meets all the correct standards and a certificate will be issued.
+This typically costs around £300 to £500 and approval will be given within 8 weeks, providing any unauthorised work meets the correct standards.

-To ensure your wall removal meets fire safety standards, you need to make sure that the steel beam used has at least 30 minutes of resistance against fire.
+To ensure your wall removal meets fire safety standards, you need to make sure that the steel beam used has at least 30 minutes of fire resistance.
 The common way to do this is by installing two or more layers of secured plasterboard.

 A timber beam’s resistance should be calculated by a structural engineer and tested on its level of fire resistance.
 If using a concrete beam, you will more than likely be resistant already, as the majority of concrete beams feature steel, although you need to make sure the concrete adequately covers that.